 Portals

 • Spoke Portal: An interface point on a Qumulo cluster that accesses a portion of the file system on another cluster (which has a hub portal).
-A directory on a cluster defines the root directory for spoke portal.
+A directory on a cluster defines a root directory for spoke portal.
 The spoke portal initiates the creation of a hub portal.
+You can configure multiple spoke portals on the same Qumulo cluster, as long as the spoke portal root directories don’t overlap and the host cluster for each portal relationship is unique.

 • Hub Portal: An interface point on a Qumulo cluster that shares a portion of its file system with another cluster (which has a spoke portal).
-A directory on a cluster defines the root directory for hub portal.
+A directory on a cluster defines a root directory for hub portal.
 The spoke portal initiates the creation of a hub portal.
 You can configure multiple portal relationships, with the same hub portal root directory, with nested directories, or with independent ones.

 • Portal Relationship: A proposal that a spoke portal on one Qumulo cluster issues to another Qumulo cluster (with a hub portal), which the Qumulo cluster with the hub portal authorizes.

-Portal States
+Portal Relationship States

-A portal state indicates the stages of the spoke portal creation process, and the proposal or deletion of a portal relationship.
+A portal relationship state indicates the stages of the spoke portal creation process, and the proposal or deletion of a portal relationship.

 State Description